JanssenProject/jans/docs/user/using-jans-cli/cli-tips.md

 - `memcachedConfiguration/bufferSize:32788` is a `key:value` pair

 ## CLI Authorization
-To run operations on Janssen Server, CLI client has to be authenticated and authorized by the server.
+To run operations on Janssen Server, CLI client will need to be authenticated and authorized by the server.
 Since CLI has limited input capabilities, it uses [Device Authorization Grant](https://datatracker.ietf.org/doc/html/rfc8628) flow to get required permissions in form of an access token.
 After successfully receiving the token, CLI can run operations on the Janssen server while the token is valid.
-The steps below will summarize this action.
+The steps below will summarize this process.

 1. Execution of CLI command will return the following message if a valid token is not found.
    ```